2018-2019 UROP project submissions deadline August 10, 2018!

 Once students are familiarized with their Research Mentors and the project, they will work to contribute to the project in keeping with the Research Mentor's expectations and their established schedule.
 To facilitate this process, Research Mentors should include UROP assistants in research team meetings, supervise students' work on the project, and meet with them regularly to provide direction and feedback.

 You are eligible to hire a UROP student if you are affiliated with Florida State University as a faculty member, lecturer, research scientist, graduate student, or post-doctoral fellow in any school or college.
+In addition, community partners such as Tallahassee area non-profits, startups, municipal or county agencies are also eligible through consulting with CRE staff.
 Others may be eligible, but questions regarding sponsor eligibility should be sent to Latika Young, Director, Center for Undergraduate Research and Academic Engagement.